Effective Dynamics of Translationally Invariant Magnetic Schr\"odinger Equations in the High Field Limit

 \section{Abstract}

 We study the large field limit in Schr\"odinger equations with magnetic vector potentials describing translationally invariant $B$-fields with respect to the $z$-axis.
-Using analytic perturbation theory, we derive an approximate description of the solution, provided the initial data is compactly supported in the Fourier-variable dual to $z\in \R$.
+In a first step, using regular perturbation theory, we derive an approximate description of the solution, provided the initial data is compactly supported in the Fourier-variable dual to $z\in \R$.
 The effective dynamics is thereby seen to produce high-frequency oscillations and large magnetic drifts.
-In a second step we show that this asymptotic description is stable under a fairly general class of singular perturbations by using the theory of almost invariant subspaces.
-To this end, we also give an elementary proof of the exponential decay of the resolvent and the eigenfunctions of confining Schr\"odinger operators.
+In a second step we show, by using the theory of almost invariant subspaces, that this asymptotic description is stable under polynomially bounded perturbations that vanish in the vicinity of the origin.